AuronPlay

-As of February 2023, AuronPlay's YouTube channel has over 4 billion total video views, and he is the third most-subscribed YouTuber in Spain, with over 29.2 million subscribers.
-He is also among the most popular streamers on Twitch, operating the second most-followed Twitch channel in the world with over 14.7 million followers on the platform, according to analytics company Social Blade.
+As of February 2023, AuronPlay's YouTube channel has over 4 billion total video views, and he is the fourth most-subscribed YouTuber from Spain, with over 29.2 million subscribers.
+He is also among the most popular streamers on Twitch, operating the fourth most-followed Twitch channel in the world with over 16.8 million followers on the platform, according to analytics company Social Blade.

 Early life

 Raúl Álvarez Genes was born 5 November 1988 in Badalona, Catalonia, Spain.
-Prior to his career as a YouTuber, Álvarez worked at a graphic arts and bookbinding company for nine years starting at the age of sixteen, Raul decided to quit when he was starting to earn more money with YouTube than with his other work.
+Prior to his career as a YouTuber, Álvarez worked at a graphic arts and bookbinding company for nine years starting at the age of sixteen, Raúl decided to quit in 2013, when he was starting to earn more money with YouTube than with his other work.

 Career

 Álvarez created his YouTube channel in 2006.
 His online alias, AuronPlay, derives from the name of Auron, a character in the video game Final Fantasy X. In his first videos, he uploaded videos covering his face with a mask, although he later stopped doing so.
-Some media such as Marca, WATmag or Movistar have cited that the video uploaded on October 21, 2009 titled "Mis aficiones" (My hobbies) is the oldest on their channel.
+Some media such as Marca, WATmag or Movistar have cited that the video uploaded on 21 October 2009 titled "Mis aficiones" (My hobbies) is the oldest on his channel, although that is not his first video and there is older content that he has since deleted.
 In 2012, its popularity began to grow with the "video-reviews".
 In a 2015 interview with Risto Mejide, he explained that he began making YouTube videos as a hobby, intending to commentate internet videos to "transform them into something funny."